amendl/SuperNEMO_ML_applications/README.md

 # Issues
  * sbatch and tensorflow sometimes fail to initialize libraries (mainly to source python from virtual environment or root) - start the script again
- * tensorflow sometimes runs out of memory - don't use checkpoints for tensorboard
+ * tensorflow sometimes runs out of memory - Don't use checkpoints for tensorboard.
+Another cause of this problem might be training more models in one process, we can solve this by `keras.backend.clear_session()`.
+If this error occurs after several hours of program execution, check out function `tf.config.experimental.set_memory_growth`.
 # Resources
 ## Convolutional neural networks and autoencoders
  * [Multi-label image classification](https://towardsdatascience.com/multi-label-image-classification-with-neural-network-keras-ddc1ab1afede)